Executive Cyber Security Awareness Training Course

 FreeIPA for Administrators

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at system administrators who wish to use FreeIPA to centralize the authentication, authorization and account information for their organization's users, groups, and machines.
+14 HoursThis instructor-led live training in Slovakia (online or onsite) is designed for system administrators who wish to use FreeIPA to centralize authentication, authorization, and account information for their organization's users, groups, and machines.

 - Install and configure FreeIPA.

-- Manage Linux users and clients from a single central location.
+- Manage Linux users and clients from a single centralized location.

 - Integrate FreeIPA with Windows Active Directory.